DannyDainton/All-Things-Postman/Examples/09_globalAndDynamicVariables.md

 ![Fifthteen](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/09_globalAndDynamicVariables/Fifthteen.PNG)

 On the face of it, it looks fine and 15 does equal 15 but this fails because it's trying the assert that a number matches a string.
-What we need to do is very simple, we just need to parse our string as number.
+What we need to do is very simple, we just need to parse our string as a number.
 We can use the [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) function and wrap this around the `pm.globals.get('new_global_number')` syntax.

 ```JavaScript